Freelancing on the side, image of a woman doing taxes | Crunch

 If you’re reassessing your career path but you’re not quite ready to quit your regular job yet - you’ve come to the right place.
 This bumper article contains a wealth of handy information about how to kickstart a freelance career while balancing a regular full-time job.

 In the strange world of HMRC, it’s possible to be employed and self-employed at the same time – in fact, it’s actually pretty common.
-Employed and self employed tax is recorded and reported via different systems, so it’s important you understand your obligations.
+Many people first dip their toes into the world of being self-employed by freelancing on the side.
+However, employed and self employed tax is recorded and reported via different systems, so it’s important you understand your obligations.

-If you’re considering making a bit of extra money by working for yourself on top of your main job, read on for everything you need to know, including what self-employed tax and National Insurance you’re expected to pay, and how to pay them.
+If you’re considering making a bit of extra money by freelancing on top of your main job, read on for everything you need to know, including what self-employed tax and National Insurance you’re expected to pay, and how to pay them.

 Before we get started, you might like to check out this handy video we put together on how to get the ball rolling with freelancing on the side.